Easter on the Farm

 Can a chick hatch from one of the eggs in your fridge?
 How long does it take for a chick to hatch?
 What is a layer?
 Get the answers to your questions about chickens and meet the newly hatched, fluffy chicks.

 Eggs aren’t just for breakfast anymore…they can be fun and fascinating too!
-At this station, visitors will discover all kinds of interesting facts about eggs, compare a variety of types of eggs and examine uniquely decorated eggs.
-An antique egg grading machine will be on display and in use and visitors can enjoy observing interesting eggs-periments in action.
+At this station, visitors will discover all kinds of interesting facts about eggs, compare a variety of types of eggs, examine uniquely decorated eggs and enjoy observing fascinating eggs-periments in action.

 Did you know that Hot Cross Buns aren’t the only type of bread eaten at Easter?
 Visitors will enjoy learning more about the many different types of traditional breads made around the world and here at home in Canada to celebrate the holiday.
 And, of course, samples to taste and recipes to bring home will be available too!

 Although rabbits are typically looked at as family pets, they are frequently raised on farms for both their fur and meat.
 Visitors will be able to learn interesting details about the rabbit’s life cycle as well as the reason behind the rabbit’s close association with Easter.
-Lastly, interested visitors will also surely get the chance to pet one the Museum’s resident rabbits.
+Lastly, interested visitors will also surely get the chance to pet one of these special Easter animals.